Ircama/ELM327-emulator/README.md

 *ELM327-emulator* provides an emulated [OBD-II](https://en.wikipedia.org/wiki/On-board_diagnostics) interface to client applications via TCP/IP networking, or serial communication (including [pseudo-terminal](https://en.wikipedia.org/wiki/Pseudoterminal) function for non Windows operating systems), or direct interaction with communication devices and simulates an [ELM327](https://en.wikipedia.org/wiki/ELM327) adapter connected to a vehicle.
 It includes a command-line interface for extensive monitoring and controlling.

-It is able to support basic ELM327 commands and OBD service requests through stateless request/responses via OBD-II, but can also handle stateful [UDS](https://en.wikipedia.org/wiki/Unified_Diagnostic_Services) communication with [ISO-TP](https://en.wikipedia.org/wiki/ISO_15765-2) Flow Control, concurrently emulating multiple [ECU](https://en.wikipedia.org/wiki/Engine_control_unit)s.
+It is able to support basic ELM327 commands and OBD service requests through stateless request/responses via OBD-II, but can also handle stateful [UDS](https://en.wikipedia.org/wiki/Unified_Diagnostic_Services) communication with [ISO-TP](https://en.wikipedia.org/wiki/ISO_15765-2) Flow Control and [Keyword Protocol 2000](https://en.wikipedia.org/wiki/Keyword_Protocol_2000), concurrently emulating multiple [ECU](https://en.wikipedia.org/wiki/Engine_control_unit)s.
 It is designed to be extended via a plugin architecture to allow easy development of specific tasks implementing workflows.
 Many AT commands are supported, as well as some [OBDLink](https://www.obdlink.com/) AT/ST [commands](https://www.scantool.net/scantool/downloads/98/stn1100-frpm.pdf).

 *ELM327-emulator* supports many operating systems including Windows, macOS and UNIX/Linux; it is agnostic of the client application and has been tested with [python-OBD](https://github.com/brendan-w/python-OBD) as well as with many applications on UNIX/Linux and on smartphone devices.
 It supports TCP/IP, Bluetooth, serial COM ports and pseudo-tty devices (for non Windows operating systems).